Contents

 The Need for Effective Collaboration

-Modern building departments don’t operate in isolation.
+Modern building departments don’t work in isolation.
 They have to coordinate with multiple agencies, contractors, and the public to keep projects moving efficiently.
-But when communication breaks down, it leads to confusion, delays, and frustration for everyone involved.
+But when communication breaks down, it leads to delays and frustration for everyone involved.

 Internal Collaboration: Working Across Departments

-Building permits often require input from multiple departments, such as public works, planning and zoning, stormwater management, and even state or federal agencies.
+Building permits often require input from multiple departments, like public works, planning and zoning, stormwater management, and even state or federal agencies.
 When each department operates in a silo—relying on emails, phone calls, or separate databases—it becomes nearly impossible to track progress in real time.

-For example, if a stormwater review is holding up a permit approval, the applicant may not know where the bottleneck is or who to contact for an update.
-In many cases, staff within the building department itself may struggle to get a clear answer.
-A more connected approach is essential to prevent these delays.
+For example, suppose a stormwater review is holding up a permit approval.
+The applicant may not know where the bottleneck is or who to contact for an update.
+Sometimes, building department staff even struggle to get a clear answer.
+A more connected approach prevents these delays.

 External Collaboration: Transparency with Contractors and Citizens

-The modern public has high expectations regarding status updates.
-The public, citizens, and contractors don’t want to have to call the building department every week to find out what’s happening with their permit or why it’s taking longer than expected.
+People like their status updates—especially these days.
+The public and contractors don’t want to call the building department every week to find out what’s happening with their permit or why it’s taking longer than expected.

-Yet, many building departments still rely on manual processes that leave applicants frustrated and uninformed.
+But many building departments still rely on manual processes that keep applicants out of the loop.

-Instead of fielding constant phone calls and emails, departments need a system that allows contractors and citizens to check their permit status instantly through an online portal.
-This not only improves public satisfaction but also frees up staff to focus on more critical tasks.
+Departments need a system that allows contractors and citizens to check their permit status instantly through an online portal.
+That’s a win-win: the public gets transparency, and you get fewer phone calls.

 Technology Adoption

 Outdated, paper-based processes create unnecessary delays.
-Paper applications must be manually reviewed, stored, and transferred between departments—an inefficient system that increases the risk of lost documents and miscommunications.
+Paper applications have to be manually reviewed, stored, and transferred between departments.
+This is inefficient and increases the risk of lost documents and miscommunications.

 Fortunately, the third trend of technology adoption provides solutions.
-A digital permitting platform eliminates these inefficiencies by allowing applications, plans, and inspection records to be submitted, reviewed, and approved online.
-This shift improves accessibility and ensures that stakeholders—whether internal staff, inspectors in the field, or external applicants—can quickly access the information they need.
+A digital permitting platform speeds up processes by allowing applications, plans, and inspection records to be submitted, reviewed, and approved online.
+This shift makes it so that stakeholders—whether internal staff, field inspectors, or external applicants—can quickly access the information they need.

 Former building official Darren Emery explained what it was like using software that didn’t integrate well: